 Another story, printed in The Courier-Journal in 1880, was that the phrase originated at West Point, Kentucky.
 The story was that a hot race for county sheriff came along in Hardin County and two rival candidates agreed the defeated candidate would row the other from mouth to head of Salt River.
 He kept his word and rowed his successful competitor to the head of the river and it was the talk of the county for years after, especially during elections, and it spread all over the Union.

 Still another explanation for the phrase appeared in the March 1891 issue of the journal, The American Teacher.
 Here was told the story of the local postmaster at Pitts Point who received an inquiry from the Postmaster General during the Jackson administration who wanted to know where the Salt River flowed into the Ohio.
 He phrased his question thus: "Where does Salt River run up?"
 The local postmaster replied in a curt note, "Salt River does not run up; it runs down."
 By return mail he was informed that his services were no longer required.
 When someone inquired of a local wag what had become of the postmaster, the reply was that his boss had sent him "up Salt River."

 This places the initial event sometime between 1793 when Shepherdsville was established, and 1797 when Bullitt became a county.
-And there just happens to be a small island in the river upstream from Floyd's Fork, just where Cedar Creek empties into Salt River.
+And there just happens to be a small island, now called Peacock Island and shown on the topographic map insert here in the river upstream from Floyd's Fork, just where Cedar Creek empties into Salt River.
 With Salt River being the dividing line between Jefferson and Nelson counties at that time, it's just possible that some folks believed that the island was in neither county.